Jewish Genealogy and Family Tree Research

 - Newspapers and obituaries, family records, town and county histories, cemetery records, etc.

 You just have to find the right record.
 The name of the hometown is out there!
-Stay tuned for Part II of this article next week…
+Read Jewish Research Part 2: Tips and Resources.

-If you need help tracing your Jewish ancestry, the team at Legacy Tree Genealogists can help!
+If you need help with your Jewish genealogy research, the team at Legacy Tree Genealogists can help!
 We understand the obstacles involved in tracing Jewish ancestry, and have the knowledge and experience to overcome these challenges.
 Contact us today to request a free quote!

 MyJewishLearning, “Jewish Immigration to America: Three Waves” (Online: MJL, 2015), http://www.myjewishlearning.com/article/jewish-immigration-to-america-three-waves/2/, accessed May 2015.